yyforyongyu/bolts/ext-dynamic-funding-outputs.md

     - MUST reject the `chan_param_propose` if the `initiator` cannot pay for the kickoff transaction fee and the anchor outputs.
-    - MUST reject the `chan_param_propose` if, after calculating the amount of the new funding output, the new commmitment transaction would not be able to pay for any outputs at the current commitment feerate.
+    - MUST reject the `chan_param_propose` if, after calculating the amount of the new funding output, the new commitment transaction would not be able to pay for any outputs at the current commitment feerate.
   - MUST reject the `chan_param_propose` if `taproot_funding_key` is not a valid secp256k1 compressed public key.